yjw1029/EmbMarker/README.md

 bash commands/run_ag_adv.sh
 ```
 ## Results
-Using SST2 as example, you can check the results on wandb.
+Taking expariments on SST2 as example, you can check the results on wandb.

 Detection perfromance: